Understanding schematics and their significance

 Significance of Schematics

 Blueprint for Circuit Construction: Just as architectural blueprints guide the construction of buildings, schematics guide the construction of electronic circuits.
-They provide a roadmap for assembling a circuit.
+They provide a road-map for assembling a circuit.

 Troubleshooting and Repair: When a device malfunctions, technicians turn to the schematic to understand the circuit and pinpoint the fault.